 Investors are required to create or preserve either direct jobs or indirect jobs.

 Direct jobs are those that are positions for qualified U.S. workers.
 These positions must be located within the business the investor has directly invested capital.
 Each position must be full-time and at least 35 hours per week or a job-sharing option where the full-time position is shared by qualified employees.
 Separate part time jobs do not qualify as direct jobs even if they equal the minimum full-time requirement of 35 hours or more.

 Indirect jobs are those that still meet EB-5 job requirements but are invested in through a regional center by an EB-5 investor.
 Each project will have an economic impact study report that forecasts how many indirect jobs will occur as a result of the investment.

 Why You Should Consult an Attorney

 Job creation requirements can be proven in various ways, therefore, EB-5 investors should discuss their plans with an experienced and meticulous Tampa EB-5 immigration lawyer.
-Working with an immigration attorney from Trent Cotney, P.A. can decrease petition mistakes or issues and increase your chances of success.
+Working with an immigration attorney from Cotney Construction Law can decrease petition mistakes or issues and increase your chances of success.